matkuliak/matkuliak.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 ```

 !!!
-String 'b1b2b9c1' represents the session ID.
+Number 641 represents the session ID.
+It is read from
+the NETCONF hello message.
 If multiple sessions are
 created between the NETCONF server and NETCONF client and are
 logically grouped by the same node ID, then logs from multiple
 sessions are stored to the same logging file (this is needed to